GastonGonzalez/aem-solr-search-product-sample/aemsolrsearch-vagrant/README.md

 # About This Project

-This is a Vagrant image specification for Solr 5 running in SolrCloud mode.
+This is a Vagrant image for Solr 5 running in SolrCloud mode.
 It provides the configuration set used by the movies collection.
-You can use this project for development to version your Solr configuration as well as use to the Vagrant provisioning scripts as a model for non-development deployments.
+You can use this project for development to version your Solr configuration as well as use the Vagrant provisioning scripts as a model for non-development deployments.

 It provides two Solr nodes using an embedded ZooKeeper instance.